 A doctor can use certain tests to diagnose someone with APL.
-These tests include:
+These tests include the following:

-- Bone marrow biopsies and blood tests: These look at the appearance and number of a person’s blood cells.
+- Bone marrow biopsies and blood tests, which look at the appearance and number of a person’s blood cells.

-- Karyotyping and fluorescence in situ hybridization (FISH) tests: These look at a person’s chromosomes.
+- Karyotyping and fluorescence in situ hybridization (FISH) tests, which look at a person’s chromosomes.

-- Polymerase chain reaction (PCR) tests: These look for changes in the structure or function of a person’s genes.
+- Polymerase chain reaction (PCR) tests, which look for changes in the structure or function of a person’s genes.

 - radiation therapy

 - targeted drug therapy

 Without treatment, bleeding and blood-clotting issues due to APL can be life threatening.
 Additionally, certain side effects can develop due to APL treatment.